Melting of $c \bar c$ and $b \bar b$ pairs in the pre-equilibrium stage of proton-nucleus collisions at the Large Hadron Collider: Results

-Introducing the time to break half of the initial pairs, $\tau_\mathrm{break}$, we found that both for $c\bar c$ and for $b\bar b$ pairs, $\tau_\mathrm{break}-\tau_\mathrm{form}$ is around $0.2$ fm/c when we consider $\mathcal{P}_\mathrm{color}$ in the survival probability, for all the values of $\sigma_r$ considered.
-If we ignore the color fluctuations in $\mathcal{P}_\mathrm{survival}$, see the orange lines in Figs.~\ref{fig:dissoc_charm} and~\ref{fig:dissoc_beauty}, then the melting of the pairs is slower, and $\tau_\mathrm{break}-\tau_\mathrm{form}$ can even be larger by a factor of $2$.
-Hence, the effect of the interaction of the heavy quarks with the gluon fields in the pre-equilibrium stage is to gradually melt the pairs, due to diffusion in coordinate space, and the color fluctuations accelerate this melting.
-As a final comment, we notice that our results on the percentage of dissociation and dissociation times are in the same ballpark of those shown in~\cite{Pooja:2024rnn} where the melting of pairs in the early stage was studied for the first time, albeit within a simpler model.
+We conclude that the effect of the interaction of the heavy quarks with the gluon fields in the pre-equilibrium stage is to gradually melt the pairs due to the color rotation of the quark and its companion antiquark, and the time needed to break half of the initial pairs can be as small as $0.4-0.5$ fm/c from the formation time.
+We finally notice that our results on the dissociation percentage and timescales are in the same ballpark as those shown in~\cite{Pooja:2024rnn}, in which the melting of pairs in the early stage was studied within a simpler model.